Music in Nazi Germany: Radio and popular music

 Stations played music of approved "Aryan" composers such as Wagner, prohibiting any Jewish compositions or "degenerate music" such as the newly popular American jazz.
 Goebbels acknowledged the importance of pop music, claiming "Not all music suits everyone.
 Therefore that style of entertaining music that is found among the broad masses also has a right to exist".
 Unlike degenerate music, pop music was accepted as long as it reiterated the theme of nationalism.
 "Everything should include the theme of our great reconstructive work, or at least not stand in its way".
 He stressed that popular music and entertainment, though not directly affecting political enlightenment, provides cultural enrichment and a potential step towards cultural imperialism.

 Especially popular with the public was the "request concert" in which hit songs and other entertainment music was played, in style essentially unchanged from that of the Weimar Republic.
-Also popular were sentimental songs such as "Ich weiss, es wird einmal ein Wunder geschehen" [I know, one day a miracle will come] by Zarah Leander, and Lale Andersen singing "Es geht alles vorüber, es geht alles vorbei" [It'll all be over / It'll end one day], which the German troops in the Battle of Stalingrad huddled around radios to listen to, as well as her "Lili Marleen", which was also sung to Allied soldiers as "My Lili of the Lamplight" by Marlene Dietrich and Vera Lynn, and by Édith Piaf in a French version.
+Also popular were sentimental songs such as "Ich weiss, es wird einmal ein Wunder geschehen" [I know, one day a miracle will come] by Zarah Leander, and Lale Andersen singing "Es geht alles vorüber, es geht alles vorbei" [It'll all be over / It'll end one day], which the German troops in the Battle of Stalingrad huddled around radios to listen to, as well as her "Lili Marleen", which was also sung to Allied soldiers as "My Lili of the Lamplight" by Marlene Dietrich and Vera Lynn, and by Suzy Solidor in a French version.
 Goebbels was not pleased with that song's tone of pessimism and nostalgia, and he had Andersen arrested in September 1942 for undermining the morale of the troops, blackballing her until the middle of 1943.
 At her first concert after returning to public performances, "Lili Marleen" was not included in the programme, and the audience called for her to sing it.
 When she did not, they sang it themselves.
 The song was subsequently banned outright in August 1944.
 Near the end of the war, British officials broadcast the German version of the song across the English Channel, hoping to depress the German troops.